May 23: This interview segment I filmed with

 Jul 21: Developed a concept for creating scalable psycho-education and self-help digital tools to build immediate capacity for individuals and systems while iterating a scalable business model.

-June 21: Given the success of last month’s eLearning initiative, this month, SDG2030.me focuses on creating interactive learning material for SDG 14: Life below Water.
-With that aim, we have cooperated with classrooms in the US to determine the kinds of digital games preferred by different age groups.
+June 21: Given the success of last month’s eLearning initiative, SDG2030.me now focuses on creating interactive learning material for SDG 14: Life below Water.
+With that aim, we have cooperated with classrooms globally to create digital games for different age groups.

 June 21: Doing a lot of virtual conference speaking this month about pandemic-related HR issues and concrete actions corporations can take right now to mitigate the expected challenges in Q3 and Q4 2021.
 Keeping the ‘human touch’ in the midst of digital transformation is key.